Heat wave hacks: 16 ways to stay cool in the summer | News

 As the temperatures start to rise, figuring out ways to stay cool and “beat the heat” becomes increasingly more important with every degree.

-Whether it’s tips for yourself, your nighttime sleep schedule, or your home cooler — we’ve got you covered.
+Whether it’s tips for yourself, your nighttime sleep schedule, or cooling your home — we’ve got you covered.

 Here are 16 quick and easy ways to stay cool this summer.